-Updates to the software and instrument firmware are posted on the Metrolab website, www.metrolab.com, and can be downloaded free of charge.
+Updates to the software, firmware and documentation are posted on the Metrolab website, www.metrolab.com, and can be downloaded free of charge.
 The firmware in the PT2026 Main Unit can be upgraded in the field.
 The easiest way to be notified of updates is to sign up for our electronic newsletter, on the News page of our site.